2018 Quarry Oaks Steiner Cup

 Players compete to win individual holes, with the side winning the most holes claiming victory in the match.
 The player with the better score wins the hole.
 Should the two players tie for best score, the hole is halved.

-Ties (aka halves) and are not played off (each side scores a half-point for their team)
+* Ties are called “halves” and are not played off (each side scores a half-point for their team)

-Dinner will follow the completion of play at Quarry Oaks Golf Course and the Winning Team presented the Steiner Cup.
+* Dinner will follow the completion of play at Steinbach Fly-In this year and Winning Team presented the Steiner Cup.